News / Pricing Your Hatchlings: How to Set Prices That...

 Step 3: Calculate Your Actual Costs

-- Substrate/supplies for individual housing
+- Substrate and supplies for individual housing

 - Shipping supplies if you ship (box, heat/cold pack, insulation)